Geometry- and topology-controlled synchronization phase transition on manifolds

 \section{Conclusion}

 In this work, we extended the Kuramoto-Sakaguchi framework from spheres to compact, connected, orientable, and homogeneous manifolds of arbitrary dimension.
-We derived the continuum equation on the manifold, identified the linear and nonlinear terms in the order-parameter response equation near the incoherent state, and connected those terms with the geometry and topology of the state manifold.
-For the chosen embedding and order-parameter sector, the averaged tangent projection determines the coefficient $\kappa\left(M\right)$.
-This coefficient multiplies the linear growth term of the order-parameter perturbation and therefore fixes the critical coupling $K_{c}$ at which the incoherent state first loses linear stability.
-The manifold topology constrains the cubic term of the reduced response equation through the Euler characteristic and the corresponding cubic coefficient.
-Within the one-mode local reduction of Appendices \ref{Appendix-D} and \ref{Appendix-E}, topology does not allow generic continuous or tricritical onset to occur when $\chi\left(M\right)\neq 0$.
-It also imposes a non-zero net defect charge on the onset texture.
-If the additional stabilization condition $\Lambda_{5}>0$ also holds in that nonzero-Euler class, topology further selects a discontinuous onset.
-When $\chi\left(M\right)=0$, topology does not impose that obstruction, so continuous, discontinuous, and tricritical local branches all remain allowed.
-In that class, topology does not select the branch by itself.
+We derived the continuum equation on the manifold, identified the linear and nonlinear terms in the order parameter response equation near the incoherent state, and connected those terms with the geometry and topology of the state manifold.
+For the chosen embedding, the averaged tangent projection determines the coefficient $\kappa\left(M\right)$.
+This coefficient multiplies the coupling-induced source term in the linearized kinetic equation.
+The critical coupling $K_{c}$ is determined by this geometric coefficient together with the intrinsic-drift response.
+The manifold topology affects the nonlinear response through the Euler characteristic.
+The unconditional consequence is the Poincar\'e-Hopf defect constraint on the critical tangent field.
+The phase transition consequence is conditional: within the one-mode local reduction of Appendices \ref{Appendix-D} and \ref{Appendix-E}, a nonzero Euler characteristic gives the cubic sign used in the reduced normal form, and the additional stabilization condition $\Lambda_{5}>0$ gives a discontinuous local transition.
+When $\chi\left(M\right)=0$, the Euler characteristic gives no sign selection for the cubic coefficient, and the local branch is determined by the normal-form coefficients.